dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 Many methods, including `Add`, `Update`, `Attach`, and `Remove`, have implementations on both <xref:Microsoft.EntityFrameworkCore.DbSet%601> and <xref:Microsoft.EntityFrameworkCore.DbContext>.
 These methods have _exactly the same behavior_ for normal entity types.
 This is because the CLR type of the entity is mapped onto one and only one entity type in the EF Core model.
 Therefore, the CLR type fully defines where the entity fits in the model, and so the DbSet to use can be determined implicitly.

-The exception to this rule is when using shared-type entity types, which were introduced in EF Core 5.0, primarily for many-to-many join entities.
+The exception to this rule is when using shared-type entity types, which are primarily used for many-to-many join entities.
 When using a shared-type entity type, a DbSet must first be created for the EF Core model type that is being used.
 Methods like `Add`, `Update`, `Attach`, and `Remove` can then be used on the DbSet without any ambiguity as to which EF Core model type is being used.

 Shared-type entity types are used by default for the join entities in many-to-many relationships.
 A shared-type entity type can also be explicitly configured for use in a many-to-many relationship.
 For example, the code below configures `Dictionary<string, int>` as a join entity type: